ebotdabest/LangR/README.md

 we use the **langr-key** attribute to tell the language manager the language key.
 LangR also automatically makes itself globally available on the site, so you can use it statically anywhere on the imported html documents see in the button examples

-Made by a fifteen year old in 30 minutes without AI, by the way so negativity will be retaliated.
+Made by a fifteen year old in 30 minutes without AI, so negativity will be retaliated.
-(Unless constructive)
+(Unless constructive ofc)